oblac/jodd-site/content/madvoc/11+rest.md

 `/user-*.jpg` to this action method.
 For example, request:
 `/user-173.jpg` would be served by this method.

-In all above examples, `@Action` defines absolute action path.
-This is not required, i.e. action path with macros is built as usual, considering package, class and method annotations.
-However, only `@Action` annotation may contain macros.

-## Multiple macros

 One action path may contain multiple macros - usually separated by at least one character in between.